mandober/enwars/README.md

 like ctime(3), localtime(3), mktime(3), strftime(3).
 See also tzselect(8).

 ## UID
-Used to check whether the current script has been run as root user or regular user.
+Contains the numeric real user id of the current user.
+Commonly used in scripts, `[ $UID != 0 ] && echo "not root"`, to check whether the current script has been run as root user or regular user.
+This variable is readonly.
-It contains the numeric real user id of the current user.
-This variable is *readonly*.
-`((UID != 0)) && echo "Please run this as root"`
+`readonly`, `bash`, `zsh`

 ## USER
 The name of the logged-in user (used by some BSD-derived programs).